See the sub-pages for examples of the uniform buttons.

 World War 1

 Australia immediately followed Britain into the war against Germany.
-The then current militia were not allowed to serve overseas, so on the 15th August 1914 a volunteer expeditionary Australian Imperial Force (AIF) was formed, with the first men sent from West Australia on the 1st November .
-By this time the Australian Naval and Military Expeditionary Force AN&MEF) had already been sent and seized German colonial posts near Australia.
+By legislation the militia were not allowed to serve overseas, so on the 15th August 1914 a volunteer expeditionary Australian Imperial Force (AIF) was formed, with the first men sent from West Australia on the 1st November .
+By this time the Australian Naval and Military Expeditionary Force (AN&MEF) had already been sent and had seized German colonial posts near Australia.
 The combined Australian and New Zealand forces (ANZAC) were sent into Gallipoli from 25 April 1915.